 If there’s one skill set in the resume that grabs the attention of employers, it’s the mastery of basic and advanced Microsoft Excel skills.

-In a competitive job market, showcasing your proficiency in Microsoft Excel is a way to stand out, boost your resume and increase chances of landing the job you’re after.
+In a competitive job market, showcasing Microsoft Excel skills on your resume is a way to stand out and increase chances of landing the job you’re after.
 To prove your expertise, your resume should mention any online learning courses and certifications to outline the skills you’ve acquired.

 This article will discuss Microsoft Office and Excel skills, the basic and advanced skills employees seek, and the Excel jobs in demand this year.